2020 - 2022

 Ayo serves as an adjunct professor at Columbia College Chicago and on the Dance faculty at Chicago High School of the Arts.
 She also has developed drum and dance programs that are thriving in prestigious schools, such as Jones College Prep and Walter Payton College Prep, where Ayodele has trained dancers to teach and gain professional artistic skills and experience.

 As Ayo passes on her artistic experience and excellence to others, she honors, respects, and expresses tremendous gratitude for her own teachers, including Youssouf Koumbassa, Mouminatou Camara, Baba Chuck Davis, Jawolle Willa Zollar, Rosangela Sylvestre, her mother Sarah, her sisters, women around the world, and LIFE!

-Find out more about Ayo here
+Learn more about T. Ayo Alston here

 2022 Daring Dances Artist-In-Residency programming was supported by University of Michigan School of Music, Theatre & Dance (SMTD), Department of American Culture, Center for World Performance Studies (CWPS), National Center for Institutional Diversity (NCID), University of Michigan Museum of Art (UMMA), TéMáTé Institute for Black Dance and Culture and King-Chávez-Parks Visiting Professor Program.

 UM Dance students and alumni in class at the Ayodele 2022 African Dance Conference & Concert in Chicago, IL